Our history

 Spring 2010

-I started buying beans with me on my trips abroad out of pure curiosity and for the first time I tried roasting green coffee, which was absolutely fantastic.
-Roasting at home in the oven requires a lot of ventilation as it smokes quite a bit.
-Hence, I later switched to roasting outdoors in the grill, which was appreciated, not least by the lady in my life.
+I started buying beans with me out of curiosity on my trips abroad and for the first time I tried roasting green coffee, which was absolutely fantastic.
+Roasting at home in the oven requires a lot of ventilation as it smokes a lot.
+So I later switched to roasting outside on the grill, which was appreciated, not least by the lady in my life.

 Beans from around the world

-Over the years there have been beans from different parts of the world such as Ethiopia, Sumatra and Cuba, the list can be made long!
-I also have friends who helped me get beans from exciting places.
+Over the years, there have been beans from different parts of the world such as Ethiopia, Sumatra and Cuba, the list goes on!
+I also have friends who have helped me source beans from exciting places.

 My friend Vesa found a small coffee plantation in northern Thailand.
-They wanted to sell him at least a ton, but an old knave from Borås of course manages to get 6 kg of raw coffee for me.
-The deal included a package of Zoega's Skåne cheese, I have learned afterwards.
+They wanted to sell him at least a ton, but an old guy from Borås of course managed to get me 6 kg of green coffee.
+The deal included a package of Zoegas Skånerost, I found out afterwards.

-My friends Phil and Paula , who live half the year on Maui, Hawaii, picked up a kilo of coffee that grows wild outside the house where they live.
+My friends Phil and Paula , who live half the year in Maui, Hawaii, picked up a kilo of coffee that grows wild outside the house where they live.

-The boy's girlfriend Lovisa was on a bike ride down the Blue mountain in Jamaica, where one of the world's most exclusive coffee plantations is located.
-After very tough negotiations and a few dollars under the table, she manages to buy me 2 kilos of raw coffee.
+The guy's girlfriend Lovisa was on a bike ride down Blue Mountain in Jamaica, where one of the world's most exclusive coffee plantations is located.
+After very tough negotiations and a few dollars under the table, she manages to buy 2 kilos of green coffee for me.

-My other friend Ingemar was in contact with the coffee plantation in Uganda when he was last there through a project for the school he works at.
-He hopes to bring some coffee with him next time he's there…
+My other friend Ingemar was in contact with a coffee plantation in Uganda when he was last there through a project for the school he works at.
+He hopes to bring some coffee with him next time he is there…

 Stories and friends like these are incredibly appreciated.
-If you happen to run across a coffee plantation on one of your travels, you know….
+If you happen to run into a coffee plantation on one of your travels, you know….